-If we elect to automatically convert, or you voluntarily convert, some or all of the debentures into shares of our common stock prior to November 3, 2007, we will make an additional payment equal to the total value of the aggregate amount of interest that would have accrued and become payable on the debentures from the date of issuance upon the exchange through and including November 3, 2007, less any interest already paid on the debentures.
+If we elect to automatically convert, or you voluntarily convert, some or all of the debentures into shares of our common stock prior to , 2007, we will make an additional payment equal to the total value of the aggregate amount of interest that would have accrued and become payable on the debentures from the date of issuance upon the exchange through and including , 2007, less any interest already paid on the debentures.
 This additional payment is payable by us, in cash, or, at our option, in shares of our common stock or a combination of cash and shares of our common stock.
 In the event of an automatic conversion or any voluntary conversion undertaken after we provide notice of an automatic conversion, the shares of common stock issued in payment of the interest make-whole payment will be valued at 150% of the conversion price on the effective date of the conversion.
-In all other circumstances, any shares of our common stock issued in payment of the interest make-whole payment will be valued at the greater of (i) 95% of the average closing price of our common stock for the two trading days prior to the effective date of conversion or (ii) \$2.00, which was the last reported sale price of our common stock on October 28, 2004.
-In the event of an automatic conversion, the notice of automatic conversion will specify whether we will make the interest make-whole payment in cash, shares of our common stock.
+In all other circumstances, any shares of our common stock issued in payment of the interest make-whole payment will be valued at the greater of (i) 95% of the average closing price of our common stock for the two trading days prior to the effective date of conversion or (ii) \$, which is the closing price of our common stock on the date of this prospectus.
+In the event of an automatic conversion, the notice of automatic conversion will specify whether we will make the interest make-whole payment in cash, shares of our common stock or a combination of cash and shares of our common stock.
 We will not issue fractional shares for any additional payment upon conversion but will instead make a cash adjustment for any fractional share payment.